erf-model/ERF/Docs/sphinx_doc/testing.rst

 **ENABLE_FCOMPARE_FOR_TESTS** -- enables an additional step in the regression tests where the ``fcompare`` program from AMReX will also test for differences in the plots generated from the tests against "gold" files which contain previously verified results to machine precision

-**ENABLE_MASA** -- enables the verification suite which checks that PeleC is second order accurate using several additional tests, but note that the verification tests can take a significant amount of time to run and certain Python modules are expected to exist on the user's system to generate PNG plot files
+**ENABLE_MASA** -- enables the verification suite which checks that ERF is second order accurate using several additional tests, but note that the verification tests can take a significant amount of time to run and certain Python modules are expected to exist on the user's system to generate PNG plot files

-**PELEC_ENABLE_MASA** and **MASA_DIR** -- are required when the verification suite is enabled to perform the method of manufactured solutions
+**ERF_ENABLE_MASA** and **MASA_DIR** -- are required when the verification suite is enabled to perform the method of manufactured solutions

 Building the Tests
 ~~~~~~~~~~~~~~~~~~

 Once the user has performed the CMake configure step, the ``make`` command will build every executable required for each test.
 In this step, it is highly beneficial for the user to use the ``-j`` option for ``make`` to build source files in parallel.
-It is also beneficial if the user has access to the Ninja build system with Fortran support which is described in the section on building PeleC.
+It is also beneficial if the user has access to the Ninja build system with Fortran support which is described in the section on building ERF.

 Running the Tests
 ~~~~~~~~~~~~~~~~~